kerumai/kerumai.github.com/_posts/2016-10-16-the-gnat-of-perfection.md

 crosspost_to_medium: true
 ---

-My father is an *engineer*, but worked in a very different industry to mine.
-He spent most of his career as an Engineering Manager at what was then named British Steel Corporation in Teeside.
-But regardless of the differences, I also a lot of parallels and experiences to learn from.
+My father is an engineer and spent most of his career as an Engineering Manager at what was then the British Steel Corporation in Teeside.

+The problems he had to solve on the Steelworks are about as different from my day-to-day, of ensuring people can watch TV shows, as possible.
+But _how we go about solving those problems_ has a lot of parallels.

 > "He who strains after the gnat of perfection will swallow the camel of unreadiness!"
 <small> -- <cite>[Lord Fisher of Kilverstone](https://en.wikipedia.org/wiki/John_Fisher,_1st_Baron_Fisher) (First Sea Lord of the Royal Navy 1904-10)</cite></small>

-The above quote was always hung on the wall of my fathers office, and had come from one of his previous superiors whom he greatly respected.
+The above quote was always hung on the wall of my fathers office, and had come from one of his previous superiors who he greatly respected.
 He told me that it formed the basis of his whole career in engineering and management.
 It - and other 'war stories' - that he told me as a youngster, turned out to make a big impression on me too.

 Some things - like Total Quality Management (a variation of Toyota's lean manufacturing practices) - gave me an early feel for _agile methodologies_ before they became widespread in the software industry.
 While others were almost _allegories_ that stuck in my head and sometimes subconciously, other times consciously have guided how I approach problems in my own career.

-Here, I'll paraphrase one of those stories, and some of the values I took from it.
+Here, I'll paraphrase one of those stories, along with some of the lessons I drew from it.

 ## Solving Problems Under Pressure